Zapier - Integration Platform

 Billed Monthly: $58.50 Billed Annually: $39.00

 The professional plan has many tiers, incrementing quickly in both the number of tasks available as well as the price.
-One common point of frustration is that you may only need 2100 tasks, forcing you onto tier 2 (5k tasks a month).
+One common point of frustration is that you may only need 2100 tasks, forcing you to upgrade to tier 2 (5k tasks a month).
 Those 100 additional tasks will set you back an extra $480 a year, when billed annually or $720 a year when paying monthly.

 Some major improvements in this plan include a reduction in the delay until execution time from 15 minutes down to 2 minutes.
 This single feature is a game changer.
 You also have access to unlimited premium apps and a feature called "Auto Replay" that will automatically try to replay your automation again and again if it happened to fail the first time.